hcgatewood23/hcgatewood23.github.io/src/infra_mission.md

 And this exactly is prioritizing agility, in its most precise form: an org reduces their downstream org's execution cost multiplier by reducing the cost to integrate with and build on their own platform.

 Seen this way, **improved agility becomes *the* force-multiplier for company-wide top-line growth**, the de facto lever non-product orgs can pull to enable product orgs.

-### Top-line prioritizes agility, bottom-line prioritizes efficiency

-With this all in mind, we can reach the following recommendations for building cross-org alignment:

-- When a company is **prioritizing top-line growth**
-    - Company: rebalance engineering resources toward product
-    - Product: **prioritize growth**, pulling in infra to support scale-ups
-    - Infra: **prioritize agility**, adding new and better (more agile, stable) affordances for product to build on
-- When a company is **prioritizing bottom-line growth**
-    - Company: rebalance engineering resources toward infra
-    - Product: make best use of existing infra affordances
-    - Infra: **prioritize efficiency**, pulling in product to support efficiency migrations
-- When a company is **prioritizing both**
-    - Company
-        - In the strong majority of cases, for the reasons discussed, I see **top-line and bottom-line growth as negatively-synergistic goals**
-        - Instead, improve labor productivity (aggregate impact ratio, in our language) and org-level synergy via a locally-durable decision to **prioritize either top-line or bottom-line growth**
-        - Side note: practically speaking, a 100:0 top-line/bottom-line split is also undesirable (or potentially destructive, if taken literally); instead, choose a reasonable weighting (80:20, 30:70, etc.), while still asserting and building alignment on one as the primary goal

-### Stability is a perennial baseline focus

-Finally, for stability specifically: **stability should remain a perennial baseline focus**, absolutely never neglected, yet rarely the main priority.
-This is because high stability doesn't contribute to the top or bottom line — high instability, however, will certainly erode both.

-So, we can round out our recommendations with a final refinement: when companies or orgs are struggling to execute on their primary goal due to instability, **stability must become the immediate primary focus**.
-Set clear, achievable, stability-oriented goals with attached incentives, both company-wide and org-level.
-Build alignment on accepting the opportunity cost of temporarily diverting resources from the primary goal, pointing toward expected timelines and outcomes.

 ### Example: Figma's migration to Kubernetes